markusleh/markusleh.github.io/_posts/2020-05-31-terraform-python.md

 ### Future work

-- Terraform Azure provider or Azure itself should have a nice native way to deploy a function app.
+- Terraform Azure provider or Azure itself should have a nice native way to deploy a function app directly from a directory.
 - Microsoft should more clearly document what are the requirements to run `WEBSITE_RUN_FROM_PACKAGE` and logs when the deployment fails.
 There is currently only a cryptic error message when navigating to the function --> App files.
-- Terraofrm should fix couple of things that prevent Function app from generating correctly when using Linux app.
+- Terraform should fix couple of things that prevent Function app from generating correctly when using Linux app.